hlindberg/misc-puppet-docs/data-in-modules.md

 ### Summary

-As you could see in this progression from hard-coded data to implicitly bound parameters using Hiera-1 as the mechanism there s simply not just the distinction of "code" vs. "data" - we are actually dealing with multiple concerns that we like to keep separate:
+As you could see in this progression from hard-coded data to implicitly bound parameters using Hiera-1 as the mechanism there is simply not just the distinction of "code" vs. "data" - we are actually dealing with multiple concerns that we like to keep separate:

 * The code should be easy to read and understand
 * We need to compose data from several sources (the site level configuration, and modules)
-* We want modules to be easily dropped into a configuration
+* We want modules to be easily dropped into a site/environment configuration
+   * we do not want to be required to manually edit files at the site/environment level as we add/remove modules
+   * we may have dynamic environments which are pretty much impossible to support if constant change is required at the site/environment level.
 * Modules should not step on each other

 What we have just seen is:

 * Use of Hiera-1 makes a clean separation of data and code
-* The centralized nature of Hiera-1 gives us new issues we end up with a plethora of hierarchical levels and flea market of small data files.
+* The centralized nature of Hiera-1 gives us new issues we end up with a plethora of hierarchical levels and flea market of small data files since we need to solve the issues of every module in one place.
 * We must manually maintain this structure as modules change.
 * We must manually maintain this structure as we add or remove modules